-Contaminated sharps are discarded immediately or as soon as possible in containers that are closable, puncture-resistant, leak proof on sides and bottoms, and appropriately labeled or color-coded.
-Sharps disposal containers must be available at the relevant departmental stockrooms and inside the supply areas of each individual laboratory covered under this plan.
+Sharps disposal containers are available at the relevant departmental stockrooms and inside the supply areas of each individual laboratory covered under this plan.

-Full sharps disposal containers are sealed and placed in the labeled Regulated Medical Waste containers if need?
-A sharps container is considered full when it reaches the fill line or 3⁄4 of its capacity.
+Full sharps disposal containers are sealed.
 Care shall be exercised in handling these containers.
+Containers are not to be filled over approximately 85% of it's capacity.
 Any excess content shall not be forced inside the sharps disposal containers.